oarepo/oarepo-heartbeat/README.rst

 A ``oarepo_heartbeat.readiness_probe`` signal (with name ``oarepo.probe.readiness``)
 is called during the readiness processing.
 Signal handler should return a response in the form of a tuple ``(name, status, data)``.
 The ``status`` is the ``logical and`` of returned statuses and data are passed inside the element.
+The following section will be added to the response:

+..code:: python

+    "checks": {
+        "returned_name": {
+            "status": "returned_status",
+            **returned_data
+        }
+    }

 **Initial implementation:**